Koredotcom/docs/docs/xo/channels/add-ringcentral-glip-channel.md

- !!! note
+Notes

-    If you receive an account activation email on your registered email address, please note the username and password to authorize the virtual assistant on the Kore.ai XO Platform.
+*  If you receive an account activation email on your registered email address, please note the username and password to authorize the virtual assistant on the Kore.ai XO Platform.

 * Alternatively, select the “pre-assigned credentials” option and just provide/save the password.**.